-This rule provides the administrative law judge another technique for limited pre-hearing exchange of information.
+This Rule provides the administrative law judge another technique for limited pre-hearing exchange of information.
 It might be appropriate with other pre-hearing procedures in complex cases, or be the only disclosure in simple hearings.
-A procedure is provided for the amendment of the pre-hearing exchange.
-Multiple documents submitted as one exhibit, such as an agency file, must be consecutively numbered in order to facilitate reference to the individual documents during a hearing.
+Multiple documents submitted as one exhibit, such as an agency file, must be consecutively paginated to facilitate reference to the individual documents during a hearing.